pellcorp/creality-wiki/docs/cartographer.md

 ### K1 Series

-This guide assumes you have a K1, K1C, K1SE, K1 Max or Ender 5 Max and you are running stock creality firmware 1.3.3.5 or **higher** (The firmware 1.3.3.5 is much older than 1.3.3.46 for example), or alternately you are using  [my prerooted firmware](https://github.com/pellcorp/creality/wiki/Prerooted-K1-Firmware).
+This guide assumes you have a K1, K1C, K1SE or K1 Max and you are running stock creality firmware 1.3.3.5 or **higher** (The firmware 1.3.3.5 is much older than 1.3.3.46 for example), or alternately you are using  [my prerooted firmware](https://github.com/pellcorp/creality/wiki/Prerooted-K1-Firmware).
 Any other pre-rooted firmware is explicitly not supported and the installer.sh will validate this and refuse to proceed if you try to use it on different firmware.

-### Ender 5 Max
+#### Ender 5 Max

 You must be using pre-rooted firmware, which is not available from Creality at the moment, you can get it from <https://github.com/zevaryx/ender-5-max-firmware>

 Please note that you will need to change the screen orientation to horizontal, here is a model for that <https://www.printables.com/model/1246910-ender-5-max-screen-bracket>

-### Ender 3 V3 KE
+#### Ender 3 V3 KE

 This guide assumes you have a stock Ender 3 V3 KE with Nebula Pad with Root enabled, when you get to installation below, you should specify the `--mount Default` to install
 Simple AF on the KE for Cartographer.